DeactivatedWhatSoever/trading/README.md

     * Thinking of mostly Python but I have to choose.
     * Mostly I'm thinking of parallel computing stuff so it could be Go, but could code parallel in Python.
     * In this project, I'm going to study the language internals too, and then get on with this project.
+    * Must need to study distributed computing
+        * Find all concurrency issues in code.
+Of course you may think that stuff in infrastructure, but in code too.
+        * Try to engineer everything in parallel thinking.
+        * Find some white papers and study them for the problems that you confrunt.
 * Kubernetes
     * Not thinking of just creating a dumb server that just installs everything locally.
     * The environment needs to be reproduceable and should get up right after the computer reboots.